 - Build good collaborative working relationships with people from different cultural backgrounds and disciplines.

 Internship opportunities are offered throughout the year.
-The duration of the internship is initially for 3 months up to a maximum of 6 months.
+Internships take place in Garching, Germany (a remote or hybrid internship is not possible) and have a duration of 6 months.
 We offer a monthly allowance to cover your living expenses and we provide accommodation.
 We also cover the cost of a return trip from/to your home station.
 For any further questions please contact firstname.lastname@example.org.

 If you are interested in our internship opportunities, you are invited to apply online at http://jobs.eso.org/.
-Applications must be completed in English and should include a motivation letter and your CV.
-Please also upload two writing samples (each no more than 5 pages long) that demonstrate ability to communicate science to a wider audience (e.g. blog posts, magazine or newspaper articles, press releases, etc).
+Applications must be completed in English and should include a motivation letter (1 page) and your CV (2 pages).
+Please also upload two written samples (each no more than 5 pages long) that demonstrate ability to communicate science to a wider audience (e.g. blog posts, magazine or newspaper articles, press releases, etc).
 Please note that only complete applications, with all required materials in English, will be accepted.